What Are The Benefits Of Joining An Adventure In Preservation?

 AiP and the local organizations we partner with have limited resources and are seldom able to subsidize your trip or cover the costs of hosting you.
 In some instances, grants provide funding that allows AiP to offer scholarships.

 AiP is a 501 (c) (3) tax-exempt corporation under the U.S. Internal Revenue Service.
 The majority of your program fee is tax-deductible (for U.S. tax payers), as are other expenses related to your AiP volunteer work such as your airfare, trip cancellation insurance, and other such expenses.
 Check with a tax consultant or the IRS to determine the exact amount that is deductible.

 Do You Offer Any Discounts?

 Yes!
-Returning volunteers receive 10% off the full tour price; students are eligible for discounts on certain projects.
+Members of the Passionate Preservation Program, our returning volunteers, receive 10% off the full tour price.
+Students are eligible for discounts on certain projects.
 Check each project description for specifics.
-Members of our Passionate Preservationist Program receive 15% off each trip.
 See our Loyalty Program page for details.
-Groups of 3 or more receive special discounted rates.
+Groups of 4 or more may receive special discounted rates.